MICHAELKITH/Savannah_screening_test/README.md

 ## Conclusion
 My Customer-Order App is set up with Docker, PostgreSQL, and SMS integration.
-Continuous deployment is managed via Ansible, ensuring my app stays up-to-date with minimal manual intervention.